Sickle Cell Disease and Thalassemia

 - Sickle Cell Disease

-- With aggressive course (end-organ complications, frequent pain crises)
+- With aggressive course (stroke, end-organ complications, frequent pain crises)

 - Transfusion-Dependent Thalassemias